 Go to ahs.ca/covidvaccine to find out what type of COVID-19 vaccine you can get.
 Please check this page often as it is updated regularly.
-If you are able to get a viral vector-based vaccine, you can choose to have this vaccine now or wait for an mRNA COVID-19 vaccine.

 Once you get your first dose of a COVID-19 vaccine, you will not be able to switch to another type of COVID-19 vaccine to complete your immunization.